voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. warning::

-    Trajectory views can contain signficantly more frames than their source collection, since the number of frames is now `O(# boxes)` rather than `O(# video frames)`.
+    Trajectory views can contain significantly more frames than their source collection, since the number of frames is now `O(# boxes)` rather than `O(# video frames)`.